pound-emu/ballistic/src/IR_DESIGN_DOC.md

     uint32_t operand2;   // z2
 } instruction_t;

 // An example of how variable renaming should work.
+This does not apply to
-We will focus on the
+// constants.
+We will focus on the variable `a`.
+Lets assume variable `a` is
-// variable `a`.
-Lets assume variable a is stored in original_variables[5].
+// stored in original_variables[5].
 //
-// 10: a1 = 5
+// 10: a1 = ???
 // original_variables[5].reaching_definition = 1;
 // ssa_versions[1].defining_instruction = 10;
 // ssa_versions[1].original_variable_id = 5;
 //
-// 20: b1 = a1 + 1;
+// 20: b1 = a1 + ???;
 // instructions[20].operand1 = original_variables[5].reaching_definition;
 //
 // 30: c1 = a1 + b1;